benschwarz/metaquery/README.md

 ## Backstory

-In 2011/12 on a large HTML magazine that is edited by an editorial team.
+In 2011/12 I worked on a large HTML magazine that is edited by an editorial team.
 Each 'module' of a template is responsive, and requires unique styles and sometimes even scripts.
 After reflecting on the project for some time, what worked and what didn't, I made some simple observations:

 * Writing media queries over and over again sucks.
 (Even though I use [the technique][responsive-design-with-sass] that I illustrated back in December 11')
 * If you want media query access in javascript, you'll create yet another media query with `matchMedia`